We plant a tree for every order £10 and over

 How it works

-As the seeds are encased in a ball with clay, peat-free compost and chili powder, they're essentially already 'planted'.
+All of the seeds are encased in a ball which is made with clay, peat-free compost and chili powder.
+This means they're essentially already 'planted'.

-Once they are scattered on top of compost or soil (avoid scattering on grass), with water and sunlight, the seeds will start to germinate.
+All you need to do is scatter on top of compost or soil (avoid scattering on grass), give them water and sunlight and the seeds will start to germinate.

-As the plants begin to establish, the ball will break down and become less visible.
+As the plants begin to establish, the ball will break down.

 This mix of native wildflowers are all highly attractive to butterflies.

 The seedballs are designed to attract butterflies to our gardens, balconies and window boxes.